ef10007/Holiday_Vibes/README.md

 * JQuery

 By using functions such as hover, on click, an interactive user interface/experience will be implemented with showing details on selected day.
 Navbar on the top and 'My list' on the bottom-left/ sticky(float), will be having toggle function.

 * MDBootstrap

+MDB supports basic template that we will develop the webpage from.

 ---
 ```6.
 Copyright Issue```